2ManyGlasses/RoTD-Project-Remains/README.md

 # Rouges of The Disk - Project Remains
 **WARNING: This is not a working project.
 The code is seperated into two versions due to snapshot 24w09a which caused partial rewrite.
 It's very messy and largely unfunctional.**

 **Some textures were modified Minecraft Textures.
-Copyright on those files belongs to Mojang.**
+Copyright on those textures belongs to Mojang.**

 ***